 Reviewers will use the appropriate reviewer checklist (e.g., initial, modification, continuing) to assess the criteria for approval and to document their review.
 For initial and continuing reviews, the documentation will include the category(ies) under which the research qualifies for expedited review.
-The checklist is maintained by the HRPP Office in electronic HRPP folders.
+The checklist is maintained by the HRPP Office in electronic HRPP folders or the electronic management system.
 When expedited review is carried out by more than one IRB member and the reviewers disagree, the IRB Chair may make a final determination or refer the submission to the convened IRB for review.